-The peroneal retinacula are 2 thick bands of deep fascia on the lateral side of ankle which keep the long tendons of peroneus longus and peroneus brevis in position and serve as a pulley for them.
+Peroneal Retinacula are 2 thick bands of deep fascia on the lateral side of the ankle which keeps the long tendons of peroneus longus and peroneus brevis in position while acting as a pulley for them.

 Superior Peroneal Retinaculum